AnachiAndria/AnachiAndria/README.md

 - 🌱 I am currently learning frontend development with Angular.

-- 💬 N’hésitez pas à me contacter pour collaborer ou discuter tech
+- 💬 Feel free to contact me to collaborate or discuss tech.

 </td>